llm4eval/LLMJudge-benchmark/README.md

-# SelfRAG Website
+# LLMJudge-Benchmark Website

-This is the repository that contains source code for the [SelfRAG website](https://selfrag.github.io).
+This is the repository that contains source code for the [LLMJudge-Benchmark](https://selfrag.github.io).
 This website is based on [Nerfies website](https://github.com/nerfies/nerfies.github.io)

 If you find Self-RAG useful for your work please cite:
 ```